800.995.9064 Phone | 877.928.6397 Fax

 8205 SW Creekside Pl, Ste 220 Beaverton, Oregon 97008

-A credit union is a cooperative financial institution, locally owned and operated by the members who use its services.
+A credit union is a cooperative financial institution, locally operated and driven by the members who use its services.
 Nearly everyone in Washington and Oregon is eligible to join a credit union.
-Credit unions exist for solely to serve their members, not to make a profit.
-Credit unions are typically able to offer better rates on loans and a better return on savings than for-profit financial institutions.
-Because credit unions operate under a volunteer governance structure, they do not pay board members or dividends to stockholders.
+Credit unions exist solely to serve their members, not to make a profit.
+Because earnings are returned to members, credit unions are typically able to offer better rates on loans and a better return on savings than for-profit financial institutions.
+Members elect the credit unions’ board of directors, ensuring the member has a voice in policy, products and services offered.
 Credit unions are concerned about the economic well-being of their members.

 Interested in joining a credit union?
 You’re probably qualified to join one of the Northwest's consumer-oriented financial cooperatives.
 We can help you figure out which credit unions you’re eligible for.